kpriya-ece/Digital-signal-processing-MATLAB/README.md

 This repository contains MATLAB scripts for basic Digital Signal Processing (DSP) concepts, including:

  -Discrete signal generation
-- DFT vs FFT comparison
+ -DFT vs FFT comparison
-- Convolution and correlation
+ -Convolution and correlation
-- FIR and IIR filter design
+ -FIR and IIR filter design

 ## How to Use